Non-binary: Bigender

 Bigender individuals possess two distinct gender identities that can manifest simultaneously or fluctuate between masculine and feminine expressions.
 This differs from genderfluid identities, which may not involve fixed gender states but rather a fluid range across the gender spectrum.
 The American Psychological Association recognizes bigender identity as part of the broader transgender category.
 Surveys and studies, including a 1999 San Francisco Department of Public Health survey and a 2016 Harris poll, have documented the prevalence of bigender identification, particularly within younger generations.
 Trigender people can shift among any three genders, but usually male, female, and a third gender.

 Demigender

 Individuals identifying as demigender feel a partial connection to one gender while also identifying with another gender or none at all (agender).
-Subcategories include demi-boy or demi-man, who partially identify as male, and demi-girl, who are partly female and partly non-binary.
+Subcategories include demi-boy or demi-man, who partially identify as male and non-binary, and demi-girl or demi-woman, who are partially female and non-binary.
 Demiflux people experience a stable non-binary identity with varying intensities of other gender identities.